CRO (Customer Representative Officer) Interview Questions & Answers

 First of all, be honest (remember, if you get this job, the hiring manager will be calling your former bosses and co-workers!).
 Then, try to pull out strengths and traits you haven't discussed in other aspects of the interview, such as your strong work ethic or your willingness to pitch in on other projects when needed.

-20 :: Tell me about a time when you disagreed with a decision that was made at work?
+18 :: Tell me about a time when you exercised leadership?

-21 :: What are your salary requirements as working in customer services?
+21 :: What are you looking for in a new position of customer services?